Workers Compensation & Social Security Disability for Loss of Limb and Amputation

 Getting the appropriate amount of workers’ comp benefits for your loss of limb can be complicated.
 You should expect a long fight with the insurance company.
 Talk to an experienced workers comp amputation injury lawyer to make sure you get every penny you deserve under Virginia law.

-Corey Pollard Helps Injured Workers in Virginia
+Corey Pollard Helps Injured Workers and Amputation Injury Victims in Virginia

-Getting these benefits however may be difficult.
+Getting these benefits, however, may be difficult.
 Hiring an attorney can give you the best chance possible at recovering maximum compensation for your loss of limb.